stackabletech/test-dev-cluster/README.md

 # The XXX operator

 Supported operator integration tests:
+* Zookeeper
-* zookeeper
+* Spark
-* spark
+* Kafka

 In the future `nifi`, `hdfs`, etc. will be added to the list.

-__NOTE__ This assumes that you have `xxx-operator` and `xxx-oprerator-integration-tests` repositories checkout on your developmnent system.
+This assumes that you have `xxx-operator` and `xxx-oprerator-integration-tests` repositories checkout on your developmnent system.
 If any of those repositories are missing, this will not work.
 There are no sanity checks at the moment.

+## Notes on the Kafka operator

+When testing the Kafka operator by using `./init.sh debian kafka-operator` for example, an additional sidecar container is started.
+In this container, the nightly Zookeeper operator and a single node Zookeeper cluster are installed.

 ## Test/Dev cycle